Combined Use of sumif(vlookup)

 In this example, the lookup table and main table are taken in different sheets rather than a single sheet.
 The lookup table data is shown in the below screenshot.

-The main table data is shown the below screenshot.
+The main table data is shown in the below screenshot.

 To determine the total sales, the Name of the salesperson is taken as lookup value and employee ID’s are used for reference purposes.
 The formula is entered as presented below and few changes are observed to the formula when compared to the first example.